 If you or someone you know is thinking about suicide or experiencing a personal crisis, help is available.
 Call Lifeline on 13 11 14 (24/7) or dial 000 if life is in danger.

-Thursday 8th June 2017: Lifeline Tasmania today launched the first in a series of 30-second commercials to help stop suicide and its devastating impact on the Tasmanian community.
+On Thursday 8th June 2017 Lifeline Tasmania launched a new campaign to help stop suicide and its devastating impact on the Tasmanian community.

-The campaign will equip Tasmanians of various ages and backgrounds with the skills needed to support a friend, neighbour or loved one experiencing personal crisis.
+The campaign aims to equip Tasmanians of all ages and backgrounds with the skills needed to support a friend, neighbour or loved one experiencing personal crisis.

-“Despite the incredible work being done by community services organisations and the primary health sector, youth suicide continues to have a devastating impact on families and communities.
+Last year across Australia, Lifeline handled around one million interactions via its 13 11 14 crisis line and online Crisis Support Chat service.
+But despite the incredible work being done by community service organisations and the primary health sector, suicide continues to have a devastating impact on families and communities.

-“This initiative is about taking an innovative approach to promoting open and non-judgemental conversations about suicide.
-It sends the important message that if you know someone who might be struggling – be it over a relationship, workplace stress or a financial situation – there is something you can do to help keep them safe.”
+Adopting an innovative approach to promoting open and non-judgemental conversations about suicide, 'You can help prevent suicide' sends the important message that if you know someone who might be struggling – be it over a relationship, workplace stress or a financial situation – there is something you can do to help keep them safe.